jbranchaud/til/git/add-only-tracked-files-from-a-directory.md

 repository).
 There are also many new files generated as part of the most recent test run.

-I want to staging the changes to files that are already tracked, but hold off on doing anything with the new files.
+I want to stage the changes to files that are already tracked, but hold off on doing anything with the new files.

-Running `git add spec/cassettes` won't do the track because that will pull in everything.
+Running `git add spec/cassettes` won't do the trick because that will pull in everything.
 Running `git add --patch spec/cassettes` will take long and be tedious.
 Instead what I want is the `-u` flag.
 It's short for _update_ which means it will only stage already tracked files.